leohuang4977/multi-language-al-folio/README.md

 #### Local Setup (Standard)

 Assuming you have [Ruby](https://www.ruby-lang.org/en/downloads/) and [Bundler](https://bundler.io/) installed on your system (*hint: for ease of managing ruby gems, consider using [rbenv](https://github.com/rbenv/rbenv)*).
+You should also have [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) installed to be able to display jupyter notebooks.

 ```bash
 $ bundle install